amritofficial88/Incognito-Chat/README.md

-# WhisperChat
+# Incognito Chat

 **Your Conversations, Your Privacy 🛡️**

-WhisperChat is a secure and ephemeral chat platform designed for complete anonymity.
+Incognito Chat is a secure and ephemeral chat platform designed for complete anonymity.
 With no logs, no saved messages, and end-to-end encryption, it ensures your conversations remain private and temporary.
 Communicate freely without worrying about leaving a digital trace.

 ## Features 🛠️